Caladium Growth and Care Guide

 Characteristics of Caladium

 Caladiums are prized for their dramatic foliage, which comes in a wide array of colors and patterns.
-From the delicate pink veins of Pink Symphony to the bold red hues of Red Flash, there’s a Caladium to suit every garden style.
+There’s a Caladium to suit every garden style.
 In addition to their aesthetic appeal, Caladiums are easy to grow and care for, making them a favorite among gardeners of all experience levels.

 Size and Growth Habit